Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_18.md

-Actions are communication types used for long running tasks They have 3 Parts (built on top of client - server architechture)
+Actions are communication types used for long running tasks They have 3 Parts (built on top of client - server architecture)
 1. Goal
 2. feedback
 3. result